-BSc Hons.
-Botany covers a detailed study of plants, their structure, physiology, and anatomy, along with a wide range of plant species.
+BSc Botany (Hons) is a 3-year undergraduate course that offers a detailed study of plants, their structure, physiology, and anatomy, along with a wide range of plant species.
+The course provides a comprehensive understanding of plant life, from its molecular and genetic level to ecosystems.

 BSc Hons.
-Botany provides a complete learning and training in plant forms, plant genetics, taxonomy of flora, seed biology, biotechnology, and cell, with reference to Indian environment, ecology, forestry, and commodities.
+Botany provides complete learning and training in plant forms, plant genetics, taxonomy of flora, seed biology, biotechnology, and cell biology, concerning the Indian environment, ecology, forestry, and commodities.
+The details about the course are mentioned below:

 Programme name | Bachelor of Science (Honors) Botany |